telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/listbox.md

 ## Basic Usage

-The following example demonstrates how to define the ListBox by using the ListBox tag helper.
+The following example demonstrates how to define the ListBox by using the ListBox html helper.

 ###### Example